ericrobolson/bitwig-scripts/ROADMAP.md

 - [ ] Make buttons glow a color if pressed.
 - [ ] Add triggering of metronome
 - [ ] If unable to navigate in a direction, make that light fade a bit
-- [ ] Wire up deletion of clips.
-Make a double tap?
 - [ ] Figure out a way to drive clip editing and arrangment editing with launchpad
 - [ ] Wire addition of new tracks
 - [ ] Add in quanitzation settings menu for track for launchpad.
 Maybe set under 'note'?
 Have it display text and use a slider.